 So anytime Delta wants a boatload of SkyMiles, see if you can snag the flight for less using Virgin Atlantic points instead.
 While this relationship has taken a hit in recent months thanks to a major devaluation, there are still some major sweet spots to book Delta flights for fewer miles – especially if you’re heading for Europe.

 It remains far and away the best way to book Delta One business class.

 Virgin Atlantic has three distinct award charts for booking Delta flights.
 There’s one specifically for booking flights between the U.S. and Virgin’s London-Heathrow (LHR) hub, which comes with huge fees.

 Then there are flights between the U.S. and the rest of Europe, where pricing is as stable as can be.
 There’s one price for economy, and one price for business class – that’s it.

 And finally, there’s everything else.
 Trying to fly Delta within the U.S., to the Caribbean, or out to Asia or Australia?
 Those rates are governed by this distance-based award chart.
 And that means long-haul flights will cost you plenty more miles, and will likely a poor value.

 But if you are looking to book shorter domestic flights, or even economy or business class flights to Europe, Virgin Atlantic is a phenomenal value.

-Take, for example, the business class flight between Minneapolis St. Paul (MSP) and Paris, France (CDG) below which can be booked for only 50,000 Virgin Atlantic miles each way.
+Take, for example, a business class flight between Minneapolis St. Paul (MSP) and Paris, France (CDG) which can be booked for only 50,000 Virgin Atlantic miles each way.

 This same flight booked through Delta instead of Virgin Atlantic would cost a whopping 315,000 SkyMiles for a one-way flight.
 Woof.